 - [Grimsthorpe Castle grounds remain closed – Aqua Park is postponed until 2021 – Tolethorpe Hall theatre is postponed until 2021]

-Playing golf in Rutland! – Government guidelines say you can now do ‘safe sport’ where you can adhere to social distancing, this includes golf, cycling, tennis, golf, fishing, canoeing, surfing and sailing (where facilities are open).
+Previously the government have listed ‘safe sport’, where you can adhere to social distancing, which includes golf, cycling, tennis, fishing, canoeing, surfing and sailing (where facilities are open).
+Plan Now, Travel Later.

 Many of our fantastic local shops have adjusted to government guidelines opened their doors.
 A new website www.rutlandwelcomesyou.co.uk has been set up by Rutland County Council, Oakham Town Council and Uppingham Town Council to help you plan your trip.

 Reconnect with family & friends with a weekend break in Rutland after lockdown